Sensei Wesley Nakamoto

 Sensei Peter Yuh, Jr.

 Sensei Peter Yuh, Jr. began his training in Shotokan Karate in Dec 1970 with the Karate Association of Hawaii (KAH), which at the time was headed by the renowned Shotokan Master Kenneth Funakoshi.
 He quickly rose through the KAH ranks while training at the highly competitive University of Hawaii (UH) Dojo.
 His UH Karate-Kai peers recognized him for his dedication and hard work, electing him as the University Karate-Kai President in early 1973.
 Later that year he was promoted to Shodan.
 In the Fall of 1974, Sensei Peter entered the Air Force and was assigned to Kincheloe Air Force Base, Michigan.
 While there, he established the Kincheloe Karate Club, sharing his knowledge in Karate with many dozens of students until the base closed in late 1977.
+In the late 1970’s while stationed at Offutt Air Force Base in Omaha, Nebraska, Sensei Peter briefly practiced Wado-Ryu with Master Mikio Nishiuchi.
 Upon returning to Hawaii in 1981, he resumed his training at KAH and the Japan Karate Association under Sensei’s Funakoshi and Ed Fujiwara.
 He continued to expand his knowledge over the years working and training with various sensei’s and had the great honor of participating in seminars conducted by some of the greatest Shotokan Masters including Masatoshi Nakayama, Hirokazu Kanazawa, and Tetsuhiko Asai.
 In 2004, Sensei Peter joined Sensei Wes, a lifetime friend who first encouraged Sensei Peter’s venture into Karate back in 1970, to help him with his New Hope Pearl Community (NHPC) Shotokan Karate ministry.
 He has continued to assist Sensei Wes in the teachings of Karate through NHPC’s transition to the Hawaii Shotokan (HIS) Karate-Do Foundation.
-Sensei Peter is a retired US Air Force Reserve Lt Col and also retired from federal civil service as the Environmental Division, Conservation Branch Chief for U.S. Army Garrison Hawaii.

 Sensei Wayne Tanaka